Peter Mayle: Author

 Mayle started off by writing educational books, including a series on sex education for children and young people.
 He also penned, in collaboration with illustrator Gray Jolliffe, a series of humorous books about the character Wicked Willie, based upon a personification of the penis.
 He relocated from Devon to the Luberon, southern France, in the late 80s but his plans to write a novel were overtaken by an account of life in his new environment.
 This resulted in his 1989 book A Year in Provence which became an international bestseller, chronicling his first year as a British expatriate in Ménerbes, a village in the southern département Vaucluse.

 Several more books followed, which have been translated in more than twenty languages.
 He also wrote for magazines and newspapers.
 A Year in Provence was subsequently produced as a TV series starring John Thaw and screened in 1993.
 The novel A Good Year was the basis for the 2006 film of the same name directed by Ridley Scott and starring actors Russell Crowe and Marion Cotillard.

 Mayle relocated to Amagansett on Long Island, New York, to get away from fans and sightseers at his home in Provence.
 He subsequently returned to France and at the time of his death in 2018 resided in Vaugines, also situated in the Luberon, in Provence.
 He died at the hospital near his home in January 2018.
+The last six years of his life were made difficult by a bad fall that injured his left hand, making it difficult for the left-handed Mayle to write his final books.